pianomanfrazier/frazierwebdev/README.md

-# Frazier Piano Studio website
+# Frazier Web Dev

-I'm redoing my website to easier find content and add courses and such.

-I'm using 11ty and using the 11ty base blog example as an inspiration.
+This is my business page for building business websites and business tools.